-- 1. Make sure the headlight switch is off. - 2.
-Lift the hood and find the bulb in the rear of the headlight body. - Turn the socket and bulb assembly counterclockwise and remove it while holding the rubber socket cover in place.
+- 3. Turn the socket and bulb assembly counterclockwise and remove it while holding the rubber socket cover in place.
 Carefully remove the headlight bulb from its socket in the reflector by gently pulling it straight backward out of the socket. - 4.
-Remove the bulb from the electrical connector by pressing the tab on the connector with your finger and pulling the bulb upward.
+Disconnect the bulb from the electrical connector by pressing the tab on the connector with your finger and pulling the bulb upward.